 What are the next steps in the Tory leadership race?

-By the end of the week only two contenders will be left in the contest to replace Theresa May.

-It is the start of a crunch week in the Tory leadership contest.
+The final stage of the process in Parliament will take place on Thursday.

-By Thursday we will know the final two candidates left in the race to become the UK’s next prime minister.
+By Thursday evening, there will be just two candidates left in the contest to become the next Tory leader and prime minister.

+Front-runner Boris Johnson appears almost certain to make it on to the final ballot, which will go to Tory members who decide the next occupant of Number 10.

+Two more rounds of voting will decide whether Jeremy Hunt, Michael Gove or Sajid Javid will face him.

 Advertising